andrewferrier/debugprint.nvim/README.md

 ...
 ```

-or, to have a keymapping instead for deleting debug lines (this will only affect
+or, to have a keymapping instead for deleting debug lines (this will affect
 the entire buffer, visual and operator-pending modes will not work):

 ```lua